 Big box retail has long suffered through a period of decreasing same store sales, as once loyal customers flock to other alternatives.
 Some of these alternatives are other brick and mortar stores, to be sure.
 But, in reality, it’s the explosion of online retail (read: Amazon) that’s overtaken the retail category.

 Sporting goods are kind of personal

 A key reason for this is that, for the core outdoor and sporting goods consumer, purchases are very personal.
 Bow hunters need to feel how a bow handles.
-A fisherman needs to feel the flex in a rod and an avid hiker would likely not purchase a boot without knowing how it feels being worn.
+A fisherman needs to feel the flex in a rod.
+An avid hiker would likely not purchase a boot without knowing how it feels being worn.
 This has allowed many of the outdoor and sporting goods retailers to be more or less insulated from online alternatives.

-While many outdoor and sporting goods stores have been successful in carving out their niche, it is a niche carved out only by their product focus, not their brand focus.
+While many outdoor and sporting goods stores have been successful in carving out their niche, its a niche carved out only by their product focus, not their brand focus.
 Closer examination reveals that there is little differentiation in this category beyond some of the pseudo-specialization of products that is occurring.
 While meaningful, the brands themselves do not differentiate one versus the other.
 That is, the brands do not provide a value to the consumer.
 So other values become more important such as location and cost.
 Not brand loyalty.

 Sure, a consumer might decide to go to a Bass Pro Shops, REI or Dick’s just to look around.